vmirly/DataScience/README.md

 ### Descriptive analysis:
  Goal: Describe a set of data.
 For example census data.
  Without trying to predict any variable.

+ - ideal dataset: whole population

 ### Exploratory analysis
  Goal: Find relationships you didn't know about.

+ - ideal dataset: a random sample with many varaibles

 ### Inferential analysis
  Goal: Use a small sample of data to say something about a bigger population Inference is commonly the goal of statistical analysis

+ - ideal dataset: randomly sampled from te right population

 ### Predictive analysis
  Goal: To use data on some objects to predict values for another objects

+ - ideal dataset: spliting the population to training and testing datasets

 ### Causal analysis
  Goal: To find out what happens to one variable when you make changes to another variable

+ - ideal dataset: a random data

 ### Mechanistic analysis
  Goal: Understand the exact changes in variables that lead to changes in other variable for individual objects

+ - ideal dataset: data containing all components of the system under study

+* Pipeline of Data Analysis:

    Raw data -> Processing script -> tidy data -> data analysis -> data communication

 ## Getting and Cleaning the Data